 Kiss/Crash

-Kiss/Crash is an immersive, multi-screen installation by new media artist .
+Kiss/Crash is an immersive, multi-screen installation by new media artist Adam Cole.
 The piece uses artificially generated imagery to explore the theme of desire and the expanding gap between real experience and artificial representation in the digital age.

-Originally exhibited in London, the experience is now reproduced in digital space.
+Originally exhibited in London, the piece went on to win the XR Audience Award at SXSW and was a finalist for the Lumen Prize.
+The experience is now reproduced in digital space.

 Kiss/Crash